LLNL/MacPatch-AutoPKG/Readme.md

 autopkg make-override Firefox.macpatch
 ```

-Only keep the keys that your alter, remove any unchanged keys from the override file.
+Only keep the keys that you alter.
+Remove any unchanged keys from the override file.

 ###### Pre-install, post-install, and criteria scripts
 Scripts for criteria and pre/post-install are not included directly in the recipe xml.
 Instead they are placed into a sub-folder of the recipe called scripts, and the corresponding keys in the recipe are set to true.